pydata/bottleneck/README.rst

 Optional                 SciPy 0.72+ (portions of benchmark)
 ======================== ====================================================

-Directions for installing a *released* version of Bottleneck are given below.
+Directions for installing a *released* version of Bottleneck (i.e., one obtained from http://pypi.python.org/pypi/Bottleneck) are given below.
 Cython is not required since the Cython files have already been converted to C source files.
 (If you obtained bottleneck directly from the repository, then you will need to generate the C source files using the included Makefile which requires Cython.)

 **GNU/Linux, Mac OS X, et al.**